 We usually ask that you have sailing experience on a boat of similar size.
 It’s also helpful to have at least one crew member of similar experience.

 While a bareboat charter certificate is not usually mandatory, safety is always our #1 priority.
 Even if you’re highly experienced, we recommend that you take sailing courses from reputable organizations.
 Refresh your knowledge on anchoring, navigation, maneuvering a large sailboat in a tight marina, and other nuances of bareboat chartering.

 If you are still unsure of your sailing abilities, or simply want the knowledge of a local skipper, you can hire a professional captain at a daily rate, then continue on your own when you feel comfortable.
 If you’d rather not cook, hire a chef and have all of your meals prepared for you.
 Contact us for more information.

 Finding the right destination for your sailing experience

 You will find information on the local cruising ground, wind systems and weather conditions on our destination pages.
 Our expert team can help you if you want to know the level of experience required for your chosen destination and if you are qualified for a bareboat yacht charter.
 Contact our team.

 We can advise where to find line of sight navigation and calm waters.
 Also, we can help if you are looking for a challenge.

 The British Virgin Islands are popular because of the calm waters and easy navigation.
-If you’re after a relaxing sailing vacation, try Corfu, Lefkas and Preveza in Greece as the Ionian Islands offer plenty of short leg island hopping.
+If you’re after a relaxing sailing vacation, try Corfu and Lefkas in Greece as the Ionian Islands offer plenty of short leg island hopping.